Finances of the British royal family: Lobbying and legal exemptions

-In November 1973, the Queen's private lawyer successfully lobbied the UK government to change proposed legislation in order to conceal her private wealth from the public.
+In November 1973, Queen Elizabeth II's private lawyer successfully lobbied the UK government to change proposed legislation in order to conceal her private wealth from the public.
 The government subsequently inserted a clause into the law granting itself the power to exempt companies used by “heads of state” from new transparency measures.
 This hid the Queen's private shareholdings and investments until 2011.

 On other occasions the monarch's advisers requested exclusions from proposed laws relating to road safety and land policy that might affect her estates, and pressed for government policy on historic sites to be altered.

 The Queen was exempted from the 2017 Cultural Property (Armed Conflicts) Act, a law that seeks to prevent the destruction of cultural heritage, such as archaeological sites, works of art and important books, in future wars.
 This means police are barred from searching the Queen's private estates for stolen or looted artefacts.

 The Queen's lawyers also lobbied Scottish ministers to change a draft law, the Heat Networks (Scotland) Bill, to exempt her private land from an initiative to cut carbon emissions.
 As a result, the Queen was the only person in Scotland not required to facilitate the construction of pipelines to heat buildings using renewable energy.

 The Guardian identified 67 instances in which Scottish bills have been reviewed by the Queen.
 They include legislation dealing with planning laws, property taxation, protections from tenants and a 2018 bill that prevents forestry inspectors from entering crown land without the Queen's permission.

 A spokesperson for the Queen said: "Queen's Consent is a parliamentary process, with the role of sovereign purely formal.
 Consent is always granted by the monarch where requested by government."